Best Winter Treks in Nepal

 • Maps/Guidebook

 Trekking during winter in Nepal offers an excellent, adventurous journey toward the Himalayas.
-The winter trek not only provides you with serene beauty but also offers you clear skies and beautiful surrounding views.
+The winter trek not only provides serene beauty but also clear skies and beautiful surrounding views.
 But you need to be aware of the challenges the season possesses.
-If you plan to explore Nepal during winter, the list above could be perfect for you.
+The list above could be perfect for you if you plan to explore Nepal during winter.

 We also offer the best winter packages, from the 14-day Everest Base Camp Trek to the 8-day Ghorepani Poon Hill Trek.
 No matter your destination, the rewarding views you get will be unmatched.
 However, due to the difficulty involved, it is highly recommended to hire a guide if you are trekking during the winter season.